 The key thing to know about making videos of results in Ansys Mechanical is that the “save to file” commands do a screengrab of what you see on the screen.
 So the size, orientation, and resolution are what is in front of you.
-There are lot of things can be done easily with the help of ecdel.

 The Export Video File button is how you save the animation to a file.